-$^{32} URL: \underline{http://blog.logisticsjobs.asia/demystifying\text{-}smart\text{-}port\text{-}next\text{-}generation\text{-}port/} \ [22.03.2018]$
+32URL: http://blog.logisticsjobs.asia/demystifying-smart-port-next-generation-port/ [22.03.2018]

-- 8.2 Model of Thinkport in the Port of Vienna/Hafen Wien - 8.2.1 Description - 8.2.1.1 Preliminary check based on the selection criteria
+- 5 Model of Thinkport in the Port of Vienna/Hafen Wien - 5.1 Description - 5.1.1 Preliminary check based on the selection criteria

 Selection criteria Compliance Brief justification Aim Yes Hafen Wien is a multifunctional service company offering decades of experience and the latest technologies.
 33 Thinkport VIENNA aims to develop, test and implement logistics innovations in Vienna.
-34 Relevance Yes The three harbours on the Danube in Vienna are notable for their modern handling facilities, excellent infrastructure and reliability.
+34 Relevance Yes The three harbors on the Danube in Vienna are notable for their modern handling facilities, excellent infrastructure and reliability.
 35 Thinkport VIENNA analyses logistics issues and supports networking and implementation of demandoriented solutions.
-36 Effectiveness Yes Hafen Wien operates the largest free port in Austria.
+36 Thanks to its optiment the proximity to View Schwechat, it provides interface for international Stakeholders are distributed and Thinkport via sever cooperations at national stakeholders.
+Hafen Wien operates the largest free port in Austria.
 Thanks to its optimum rail, road and water links and the proximity to Vienna International Airport in Schwechat, it provides an important and practical interface for international trade and transportation.
-Stakeholders are directly involved in the work of Thinkport via several channels.
-In addition, existing cooperation at national and international level will be further expanded.
+37 Stakeholders are directly involved in the work of Thinkport via several channels.
+In addition, existing cooperations at national and international level will be further expanded.
 38 Measurability Yes Yes, because of the number of transshipments.
 In the case of Thinkport Vienna, the effectiveness could be measured by the development of new solutions, the growth of the community within the Thinkport Vienna and the number of launched projects.
 Adaptability & transferability Yes The processes handled in a port can be used/seen as good practice examples.
-Furthermore, investigates the Hafen Wien a lot of time in project work - for example within its Thinkport.
+Furthermore investigates the Hafen Wien a lot of time in project work - for example within its Thinkport.